bymin/RecreateMauiIssue/README.md

 Run it in Android and it will throw an exception because the page width is -1.
 It works fine if running on Windows.

 ### More info:
-I can get the correct page Width/Height in OnSizeChanged events.
-Also I found OnSizeChanged event was raised before OnLoaded on Windows, but after OnLoaded on Android, that's probably why it is correct on Windows but incoorect on Android.
+I can get the correct Width/Height in OnSizeChanged events.
+Also I found OnSizeChanged event was raised before OnLoaded on Windows, but after OnLoaded on Android, that's probably why it is correct on Windows but incorrect on Android.